GoldenbergLab/task-piloting-emotional-responses-pictures/README.md

-## piloting emotions in response to pictures
+## Piloting emotional responses to pictures

 This is a repository designed to pilot emotional responses to a set of pictures.
 This task is designed baed on jspsych(https://www.jspsych.org/) which is a javascript library for running experiment.
 You can modify the questions you ask by changing the plugings suggested by jspsych.